-- Worked on the team that researched and rewrote the SPJ Ethics Code in 2013-14, a year-long project that reviewed current applications of journalism ethics in modern newsroom environments and rewrote the code in an intensive workshop in Columbus, Ohio.
-As delegate to the national convention in 2014, worked with team members to explain the code changes to other delegates and succeeded in getting it passed by the membership.
+- Worked on the team that researched and rewrote the SPJ Ethics Code in 2013-14, reviewing current applications of journalism ethics in modern newsroom environments, and rewrote the code in an intensive workshop in Columbus, Ohio in 2014.
+As delegate to the national convention in 2014, worked with team members to explain the code changes to other delegates and succeeded in getting it passed by national membership.

-- Founded and directed the SPJ Traveling Book Fair, which repurposed review books and donated books for fundraising.
+- Founded and directed the SPJ Traveling Book Fair, which repurposed review books and donated books for scholarship fundraising.

 - As SPJ chapter officer, authored statements on behalf of the St. Louis Pro chapter in advocacy of the New Voices Act in 2016; in favor of changing the Associated Press Stylebook to remove “illegal immigrant” as an appropriate usage in 2013; in opposition to renaming an award originally named after journalist Helen Thomas in 2011.

-Other Professional Credits
+Other Professional/Academic Credits

 Journalism Portfolio: elizabethdonald.contently.com